Borjis131/docker-open5gs/docs/configuration.md

 After building, the 5G Core will start without any user configured in the Open5GS mongo database.

-The information for the database is kept in Docker volumes named `open5gs_db_config` and `open5gs_db_data`, this way the information added to the database is persistent between restarts.
+The information for the database is kept in a Docker volume named `open5gs_db_data`, this way the information added to the database is persistent between restarts.

 You can use the Open5GS `open5gs-dbctl` script in the host to add users to the database.

-The database Docker volumes are marked with a label `org.open5gs.mongodb_version` indicating the `MONGODB_VERSION` selected in the `.env` file.
+The database Docker volume is marked with a label `org.open5gs.mongodb_version` indicating the `MONGODB_VERSION` selected in the `.env` file.
 This marks the version used for the mongo container.
 This label is needed to debug issues with users changing the mongo container version but keeping the Docker volumes created.

-> When upgrading/downgrading the `MONGODB_VERSION` the existing `open5gs_db_config` and `open5gs_db_data` Docker volumes could cause problems/crashing.
-It is recommended to remove them.
+> When upgrading/downgrading the `MONGODB_VERSION` the existing `open5gs_db_data` Docker volume could cause problems/crashing.
+It is recommended to remove it.

 ### Network Function configuration